-If the plan commission determines that the building meets one of the above criteria, it shall then consider the following factors in making its final decision:
+If the building meets one of the above criteria, the plan commission in making its recommendation and the town board in making its decision shall then consider the following factors in making its final decision:

 - (1) effects of the building on the natural environment, - (2) effects of the building on surrounding properties, - (3) the overall appearance of the building, and - (4) any other factor that relates to the purposes of this chapter as set forth in s.
 500.05 or as allowed by state law.